chingu-voyages/v49-tier1-team-03/README.md

 ### Design

 This webpage is responsive and was built based on a "mobile-first" approach.
+A mobile-first approach is a way to build an app or website by starting with mobile phones and then adding media queries for larger screens, such as tablets and desktops.
+Media queries allows you to add styles depending on the device type.
+The mobile-first approach is a personal choice for developers because some prefer to start with the desktop and then add media queries for smaller screens.
+We decided to use the mobile-first approach because, for mobile, all the items are already stacked one on top of the other, and you just need to add space using margin and padding.

 **Mobile view**